ThienTran1701QCA/1701QCA-Assessment3/journal/journal.md

 ![Image](IMG_0389.jpg)

 After experimenting with the second design concept, I created my third concept using the knowledge I gained and the avaialble materials that I have at my disposal.
 However, I felt like I needed to do further experiment with certain materials from my third design concept, in order to finalise my chosen design for the second assessment.
 During the experiment, I realised that certain materials will give me a better advantage than other materials, i.e.: a cardbox might provide a stable platform for my project but it wouldn't give me the flexibility I needed, in which I switched to a styrofoam material as my project's platform.
-The following two images represent a close up of the prototype's obstacles and its overview:
+The following two images represent a close up of the improved prototype's obstacles and its overview:

-The prototype's obstacles close up view:
+The improved prototype's obstacles close up view:

 ![Image](IMG_0404.jpg)

-The prototype's side view (during point of submission):
+The improved prototype's side view (during point of submission):

 ![Image](IMG_0406.jpg)